-Now assume that we have a lot of green house gases, which does not let the radiation with wavelength higher than 1 μ m escape the Earth.
+Now, assume that we have a lot of green house gases, which do not let the radiation with wavelength higher than 1 μ m escape the Earth.
 Find how high will be the equilibrium temperature to compensate via the allowed emission with wavelength below 1 μ m.
-Here we neglect the fact that the Earth atmosphere efficiently screen short wavelength radiation in UV and below.
+Here, we neglect the fact that the Earth atmosphere efficiently screens the short wavelength radiation in UV and below.
 Why do we neglect this fact?

-You will have to do some numerical integrals.
+You will have to do some numerical integrals involving the black body radiation spectrum.